confluentinc/cp-ansible/VARIABLES.md

 ### kafka_rest_group

-Only use to customize Linux Group Rest Proxy Service user belongs to.
-Default group is confluent
+Set this variable to customize the Linux Group that the Rest Proxy Service user belongs to.
+Default group is confluent.

 Default:  "{{kafka_rest_default_group}}"